Asynchronousx/CUDA-MLP/README.md

 </div>

 ## Usage
 Training, evaluating and plotting the results of the network is super simple.
-The entire network was written with efficiency and readability in mind and it's less than 150 lines of actual code, leveraging a custom matrix framework written from scratch.
-You can create a network, generating a dataset and evaluating the predictions in less than 10 lines of code!
+The entire network (the net.h file) was written with efficiency and readability in mind and it's <b>less than 150 lines of actual code</b>, leveraging a custom matrix framework written from scratch.
+You can create a network, generating a dataset and evaluating the predictions in less than 10 lines of code in the main!

 ```cpp
 #include "net.h"